A Look at the Safest Areas to Stay in Paris

 Short for South Pigalle, this fashionable hub near the Moulin Rouge has all sorts of hip and cool foodie options.
 It’s not quite as affluent as some of the aforementioned neighbourhoods, with more of a cool and alternative vibe.
 You’ll find some classy cocktail bars and clubs that keep people out and about into the evening.
 Pigalle Duperré, a neon-patterned basketball court sandwiched between buildings, is typical of the unconventional vibe around these parts.

 We stayed here most recently.
 That’s right, you wanted a real, authentic first-person experience, and now that you’ve got it, you’re not sure you want it anymore.
 Well, tough, because we really did stay in a Canal Saint-Martin apartment overlooking…the canal.
 Students and professionals tend to gather at sunset with a few beers by the water, so there’s quite a buzz.
-And at all times, we can assure you, we felt safe, secure and sure.
+And at all times, we can assure you, we felt safe, secure and sure in what is undeniably one of the safest areas to stay in paris.

 It does sound a bit German, doesn’t it?
 Perhaps that’s fitting, because it is a bit Berlin.
 It’s a ‘happening’ (do people still say that?) hotspot full of bohemian bars and cafés.
 You can stroll past the bright lights of its central avenues day or night without any security problems.
 Unwind, watch some live music and try out the French tapas.